 Question: WHAT ARE ACTIVE AND INACTIVE MEMBERS?

-Answer: An active member not only fulfills the academic requirements for CSF membership, but also participates in chapter activities at a level predetermined by the chapter adviser and officers; it is expected that such participation should exemplify the CSF motto of “Scholarship for Service.”
+Answer: An active member not only fulfills the academic requirements for CSF membership, but also participates in chapter activities at a level predetermined by the chapter adviser and officers; it is expected that such participation should exemplify the CSF motto of “Scholars for Service.”

 Inactive members are still entitled to consideration for the required awards, but may be excluded from other optional awards and chapter privileges (e.g., field trips, banquets, chapter scholarships, etc.).
 Chapters which distinguish between active and inactive membership should publicize the distinction and its consequences regularly among their members.